 "What are the Corporal and Spiritual Works of Mercy?"

 "What are the Corporal and Spiritual Works of Mercy?"
-Since Pope Francis has declared the period from December 8, 2015, to November 20, 2016, to be a Year of Mercy, it is well to remember the teaching of the Church about the Corporal and Spiritual Works of Mercy.
+It is well to remember the teaching of the Church about the Corporal and Spiritual Works of Mercy.
 Mercy is said to be a virtue influencing one's will to have compassion for and, if possible, to alleviate another's misfortune.
 Practicing the works of mercy is extending God’s compassion to those around us.
 Its motive is to alleviate the misery which one discerns in another, particularly in so far as this condition is deemed to be, in some sense at least, involuntary.

 The Divine command is set forth in the most stringent terms by Christ, and the failure to comply with it is visited with the supreme penalty (Matthew 25:41): "Then He shall say to them, 'Depart from me, you cursed, into the everlasting fire which was prepared for the devil and his angels.
 For I was hungry, and you gave me not to eat; I was thirsty, and you gave me not to drink.
 I was a stranger, and you took me not in; naked, and you covered me not; sick and in prison, and you did not visit me,’" etc. The Corporal Works of Mercy give us a model for how we should treat others in their physical needs, as if they were Christ Himself.
 They are charitable actions by which we help our neighbors in their needs.
 They respond to the basic needs of humanity as we journey together through this life.
 The seven Corporal Works of Mercy are: To feed the hungry; to give drink to the thirsty; to clothe the naked; to shelter the homeless; to visit the sick; to visit the imprisoned; and to bury the dead.